Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Callings and church service

+Word of Wisdom

 Good standing in the church requires that members follow the "Word of Wisdom", a health code given by Joseph Smith which the church interprets as requiring abstinence from alcohol, tobacco, coffee, tea, and recreational drugs).
 Members must also obey the law of chastity and are strongly counseled against choosing an elective abortion, except in the cases of a pregnancy resulting from rape or incest, a pregnancy that seriously jeopardizes the life or health of the mother, or a pregnancy where a physician determines that the fetus has severe defects that will not allow the baby to survive beyond birth.
-In general, members are encouraged obey the law of the country in which they live, although there have been notable exceptions.
+In general, members are encouraged to obey the law of the country in which they live, although there have been notable exceptions.
 The church discourages gambling in all forms, including lotteries.

+Serious violations

 Church members who commit what are considered serious violations of the standards of the church (defined as, without limitation, "attempted murder, rape, sexual abuse, spouse abuse, intentional serious physical injury of others, adultery, fornication, homosexual relations, deliberate abandonment of family responsibilities, robbery, burglary, theft, embezzlement, sale of illegal drugs, fraud, perjury, and false swearing") may be subject to church disciplinary action, including disfellowshipment or excommunication.
 Such individuals are encouraged to continue attending church services, but are not permitted to hold church responsibilities or offer public prayer or sermons at any church meeting (although personal prayer is encouraged); excommunicated members are also prohibited from paying tithing or fast offerings.
 Such matters are generally kept private and other members are therefore frequently unaware of the status of such individuals.

-Everyone is welcome to attend the public meetings of the church, whether or not they adhere to the church's lifestyle code.
+Conformity of expression

 Church members are permitted to think or believe freely on any issue, but are discouraged from publicly criticizing local leaders or general authorities; repeated public criticism of the church or its leaders may subject a person to church discipline for apostasy.
 The church maintains a Strengthening Church Members Committee which monitors members' publications and refers critical material to local authorities for possible disciplinary action.

-Finances

-Church funds are used to construct and maintain buildings and other facilities; provide for the administrative needs of local church units; provide social welfare and relief; and to support missionary, educational, and other church-sponsored programs.
-The church has also invested in business and real estate ventures such as Bonneville International, Deseret Book Company, and cattle ranches in Utah, Florida, and Canada.

-The church receives most of its money from tithes and fast offerings.
-About ten percent of its funding also comes from income on investments and real estate holdings.